-What makes the Mediterranean Diet effective?
+What is the Mediterranean Diet?

-Oldways expert Kelly Toups, MLA, RD, LDN explains,”the pyramid show the combination of all our meals over days or weeks, demonstrating a clear, long-term path to better health."
+The Mediterranean diet is not a structured diet.
+It is a healthy, well-balanced eating pattern based on the Mediterranean diet pyramid.
+Kelly Toups says,"the pyramid show the combination of all our meals over days or weeks, demonstrating a clear, long-term path to better health."

-7 Ways to Follow The Mediterranean Diet
+How to Follow The Mediterranean Diet: Advice for Beginners

 1- Eliminate fast foods.
 For many of us living in America, this is one of the tougher adjustments and may take some time.
 To start with, try swapping a fast-food meal with a homemade one.
 For example, if it's chicken wings you crave, make them Greek-style like in this recipe!
 Or if it's sweet potato fries (my personal guilty pleasure), try baking them in olive oil with a sprinkle of Mediterranean spices like in this recipe.
 And So on!